sigasi/sigasi_insights/content/tech/vunit-gitlab-ci.md

 # Comment

+Thank you for reading this article.
+My name is Tobias Baumann and I'm a self-employed FPGA Developer and DevOps enthusiast.
+If you have any questions, don't hesitate to get in contact with me (simply google for "tobias baumann fpga" - you can't miss me ;-)).

-I wrote this article neither as employee of Sigasi nor of VUnit and Gitlab or any other tool mentioned.
+I wrote this article neither as employee of Sigasi nor of VUnit, Gitlab or any other tool mentioned.
 I'm just a Sigasi user (since 2011) who is happy with this piece of software.
-Because `Continous Integration` and `Continous Deployment` is becoming more and more important, especially in large and safty critical designs, I'm pretty glad that the Sigasi team put in VUnit support in their software.
+Because `Continuous Integration` and `Continuous Deployment` is becoming more and more important, especially in large and safety critical designs, I'm pretty glad that the Sigasi team put in VUnit support in their software.
 This is why I decided to wrote this tech article which hopefully inspire others to optimize their development processes.